githubteacher/feb-recipes/_posts/09-10-2014-trailer-park-casserole.md

 ## Ingredients
-- Box Velveeta Shells & Cheese
+- Box of velveeta shells & cheese
-- Can of tunafish
+- Can of tuna fish
 - Can of peas

 ## Directions